 The Spring Triangle is a prominent spring asterism formed by the bright stars Arcturus in Boötes constellation, Spica in Virgo, and Regulus in Leo.
 The asterism can be seen in the southeastern sky from March to May by observers in the northern hemisphere.
 It shares two stars – Arcturus and Spica – with the larger spring asterism known as the Great Diamond, or Diamond of Virgo.

 The Winter Hexagon, also known as the Winter Circle, is a prominent winter asterism formed by seven stars prominent in the winter sky.
-These are Rigel in Orion, Aldebaran in Taurus, Capella in Auriga, Castor and Pollux in Gemini, Procyon in Canis Minor, and Sirius in Canis Major constellation.
-Sirius and Procyon are also part … [Read more…]

-The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in prominent winter constellations.
+The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in three prominent winter constellations.

 Canopus is fainter only than Sirius.
 The star is a supergiant or bright giant, yellowish-white in colour, with an apparent magnitude of -0.72.
 It is located at a distance of 310 light years from Earth.
 It lies too far south and can’t be seen north of latitude 37°18’N, but it is circumpolar for observers south of latitude 37°18’S.

 With an apparent magnitude of -0.04, Arcturus is the brightest star in the northern celestial hemisphere.
 (The three brightest stars – Sirius in Canis Major, Canopus in Carina, and Alpha Centauri in Centaurus – lie south of the celestial equator.)

 Eta Carinae is located in the direction of Carina constellation.
 The primary component in the system has about 90 times the mass of the Sun and is 5 million times more luminous.

 The galaxy is believed to be a satellite of the Milky Way and a member of the Local Group of galaxies, which includes about 30 galaxies that are loosely bound together by their gravitation.

 Alpha Centauri is the nearest star system to the Sun, located at a distance of only 4.37 light years or 1.34 parsecs from Earth.
-Alpha Centauri is the brightest star in Centaurus constellation and the third brightest star in sky.
+It is the brightest star in Centaurus constellation and the third brightest star in sky.